MithamoMorgan/Diabetes_Prediction/README.md

 3. Recall (focused on recall since the priority was detecting positive cases)
 4. F1-Score
 5. ROC-AUC

+## Results

+Summarize the results of the models:

+Best Model: Identify which model performed the best in terms of recall, accuracy, and overall performance.

+Model Comparison: Provide a comparison table or brief summary showing how each model performed based on the evaluation metrics.

 ## App
 This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.</br>